-No Kid Hungry New York is focused on relief and solutions during this crisis.
-This year, 1 in 5 kids may face hunger in New York.
+This year, No Kid Hungry New York is focused on relief and solutions during this crisis.
+In the midst of the pandemic, 1 in 5 kids in New York could face hunger in 2021.
 We are working to end childhood hunger by helping launch and improve programs that give all the kids the healthy food they need to thrive.